-SECTION 12.
-Beneficiaries .
-Thi s Disclosure Certificate shall inure solely to the benefit of the ne
+is Disclosure Certificate shall inure solely to the benefit of the

-District, the Disser mination Agent, the Parti cipating Underwriter and Holders and Beneficial Owners fro m

-time to time of the Bonds, and shall create no rights in any other person or entity.
+· 0 icipating Underwriter and Holders and Beneficial Owners from no rights in any other person or entity. m

 Dated: , 2013

-, SANTA BARBARA UNIFIED SCHOOL DISTRICT
+SANTA BARBARA UNIFIED SCHOOL DISTRICT

-D

 By:

 Dr. David Cash

 Superintendent